Bianchi-V String Cosmological model with Dark Energy Anisotropy: Conclusion

 \section{Conclusion}

 In the present work, we have investigated the role of anisotropic components on the dynamical aspects of dark energy.
 We considered the dark energy to have anisotropic pressures along different spatial directions.
 Some anisotropic effects have also been incorporated through the inclusion of cosmic strings aligned along x-direction.
 A hybrid scale factor having two adjustable parameters have been considered to mimic a cosmic transition from an early decelerating phase to a late time acceleration.
 The parameters of the hybrid scale factor have been fixed from some physical basis.
+The anisotropic parameter has been tightly bound from recent observations by different authors.
+In the present work, we have formulated an anisotropic model, where any amount of cosmic anisotropy can be considered and accordingly, the dynamical features of the model can be assessed.
+However, we have considered that $m=1.0001633$ corresponding to $\left(\frac{\sigma}{H}\right)_0 = 8.164 \times 10^{-5}$ to get some appreciable effects on the dynamical features of the universe.
 An increase in the anisotropic parameter decreases the DE density parameter and therefore shares some of the burden to provide an acceleration.
 Presence of string phase substantially modifies the DE density at early epoch.
 The anisotropy in DE pressure continues along with the cosmic expansion and grows a bit rapidly at a later period.
 In general, the pressure anisotropies along different directions increase in the early phase dominated by cosmic strings.
 Along the x-direction, the anisotropic effect in DE pressure is more due to the string contribution.
 Along the z-direction, the presence of string phase has little affect on the pressure anisotropy.
 The DE EoS is also affected due to the anisotropic affect of cosmic strings at early phase.
 However, the dominance of DE at late times prevents the DE EoS to be affected substantially by cosmic strings.